thisMatter.comMoneyWills, Estates, and Trusts

 The advantage of the 5 or 5 power is that the trust principal can be spent for any reason and can be spent for specified beneficiaries other than the surviving spouse.
 However, if the surviving spouse lives long enough, then she could spend the entire amount in the trust, leaving little or nothing for the deceased spouse's beneficiaries.

-Since one of the benefits of the AB trust is that it prevents the surviving spouse from changing the beneficiaries of the deceased spouse's trust, which is useful if the deceased spouse has beneficiaries that the surviving spouse might not favor, such as children from a previous marriage, then it may make sense to restrict the spending of principal so that there will be at least a certain amount left; otherwise, the benefit of not being able to change the beneficiaries of the trust may become moot, if there is nothing left to distribute.
-If a spouse wants to be sure that his beneficiaries will receive all of the trust principal, then the trust document can forbid any spending of principal by the surviving spouse for any reason or allow only a set amount of trust principal to be spent, so that the beneficiaries will receive at least a certain amount.
+Since a benefit of the AB trust is that it prevents the surviving spouse from changing the beneficiaries of the deceased spouse's trust, which is useful if the deceased spouse has beneficiaries that the surviving spouse might not favor, such as children from a previous marriage, then it may be sensible to restrict the spending of principal to ensure that at least a minimum amount will be left to distribute; otherwise, the benefit of not being able to change the beneficiaries may become moot, if there is nothing left to distribute.
+If a spouse wants to ensure that his beneficiaries will receive all the trust principal, then the trust document can forbid any spending of principal by the surviving spouse for any reason or allow only a set amount of trust principal to be spent, so that the beneficiaries will receive at least a minimum.

 An AB Trust Is Beneficial Only for Legally Married Couples

-The AB trust is only tax advantageous for couples that are legally married under federal law — same-sex unions or marriages are not recognized, even if they are recognized by the state.
-However, common-law marriages are recognized, even if the couple moves to another state that that does not have a common-law statute.
+The AB trust is only tax advantageous for couples legally married under federal law — including same-sex marriages.
+Common-law marriages are also recognized, even if the couple moves to another state without a common-law statute.

-There are several types of couples who would probably not want to use may an AB trust.
-Younger couples, for instance, because if one spouse dies prematurely, the other spouse is likely to live for many years afterward and would have to manage the trust for the duration.
-The same problem would occur if one of the spouses is much younger than the other.
-If each spouse is independently wealthy, then the surviving spouse would probably not need support, allowing the deceased spouse to leave his property directly to his beneficiaries.
+Several types of couples may not want to use an AB trust.
+Younger couples, for instance, because if one spouse dies prematurely, the other spouse is likely to live for many years afterward and must manage the trust for the duration.
+The same problem would occur if 1 spouse is much younger than the other.
+If each spouse is independently wealthy, then the surviving spouse doesn't need support, allowing the deceased spouse to leave his property directly to his beneficiaries.

 Standard AB Trust

 The standard AB trust usually begins as a shared marital trust.
-When the 1st spouse dies, the marital trust is divided into 2 trusts: Trust A and Trust B. Trust A receives the property of the deceased spouse, but with the surviving spouse named as life beneficiary of the trust while the principle is held in Trust A for the deceased spouse's beneficiaries.
-The surviving spouse can receive all income from Trust A, and can also receive some principal.
+When the 1st spouse dies, the marital trust is divided into 2 trusts: Trust A and Trust B. Trust A receives the property of the deceased spouse, but with the surviving spouse named as life beneficiary of the trust while the principal is held in Trust A for the deceased spouse's beneficiaries.
+The surviving spouse can receive all income from Trust A, and may also receive some principal, if the trust document allows it.
 With a standard AB trust, when the surviving spouse dies, then the principal of Trust A goes to the beneficiaries of the 1st spouse to die.
 The property of Trust B goes to the beneficiaries of the surviving spouse.
-Because the trusts are separate, each spouse can use their estate tax exemption for their trust, so that if the value of the property is less than the exemption in each trust, then there is no federal estate tax on the property.
+Because the trusts are separate, each spouse can use their estate tax exemption for their trust, so if the property value is less than the exemption in each trust, then there is no federal estate tax on the property.

 Without using an AB trust, the couple could leave their property to their children as each dies, which would take advantage of the double federal tax exemption, but then it would limit the amount available to the surviving spouse.
-Of course, the deceased spouse can transfer all of his property to the surviving spouse and take advantage of the unlimited marital deduction, but then when the surviving spouse dies, she can only use her tax exemption.
-The tax exemption of the predeceased spouse would be lost.
+With the portability option, the deceased spouse can transfer all his property to the surviving spouse and take advantage of the unlimited marital deduction, but then:

 AB Disclaimer Trust